tyler-parker/ARTIC-project/README.md

 ## Features

-* worked with a designer to implement the look of the site along with used custome assets
+* worked with a designer to implement the look of the site along with used custom assets
 * large Hero landing page
 * a fuzzy search to pull artworks based off of keywords
 * a Mongo DB to store 'favorites'